mousepawmedia/pawlib/docs/source/onestring/onestring.rst

 ..  code-block:: c++

-     // Declare a OneString
+     // Declare a Onestring
-     OneString alphabet = "abcdef";
+     Onestring alphabet = "abcdef";

-     // Find the OneChar at position 3 in `alphabet` alphabet.at(3);
+     // Find the Onechar at position 3 in `alphabet` alphabet.at(3);

      // The function returns "d"

-Comparing OneStrings
+Comparing Onestrings
 ---------------------------------------

 ``==``